xoxor4d/t5-rtx/README.md

 ## ⚠️ Current issues:
 - vid_restart (changing resolution / refreshrate) should generally work but might cause the game to be unstable afterwards
 - main menu TV might behave odd and will be darker after a map was loaded (changing hash etc)
+- there are still a few objects that wobble, indicating that they are rendered using shaders

 <br>